POPULAR SOURCES

 USES

-Review process is short in order to get published quickly.
-Good place to look for current info and events, and useful for getting an overview of a topic.
+Good place to look for current information and events because review process is short so articles get published quickly.
+Also useful for getting an overview of a topic.
 May tell human interest stories or convey emotional responses.

 SCHOLARLY SOURCES